Harry-Liu23/Beatson-Team-Project/README.md

 2. It format a query to Neo4j, using query parameters either provided by surface level or itself.
 3. It runs the query.
 4. If the return of the function is a node, it should be processed
-5. Data process using toolsmith level (if needed) can come between any steps above.
+5. Data processing using the toolsmith level (if needed) can be inserted between any of the steps above.

 ### 3\.
 Toolsmith level developer guide